-Biology - Mr K James
+Biology: Mr K James

-Chemistry - Mrs N Aylen
+Chemistry: Mrs N Aylen

-Physics - Miss N Dillon
+Physics: Miss N Dillon

-To develop students' practical skills and their ability to plan and carry out practical investigations and develop their understanding of the role of experimental work.
+- To develop students understanding of concepts and models that scientists use to explain natural phenomena. - To develop students' practical skills and their ability to plan and carry out practical investigations and develop their understanding of the role of experimental work.